etceterum/payments_exercise/README.md

 * Controller
 * Controller spec
 * JSON formatting
-* Should probably use Fabrication gem for specs
 * Back-fill missing validations and constraints on the Loan class?
 Add specs?